 We recommend you ‘Register with Us‘.
 This enables us to notify you that your APPP resource has been updated, which is usually every six months.
 By submitting this information, you will only receive email notifications from us in relation to APPP updates and your information will not be given to any third parties.

-The SAB APPP has been designed to be used as an online resource.
+This STSCAP APPP has been designed to be used as an online resource.
 It is easier to update a web based facility, and version control is very effectively managed.
 Reducing or eliminating printing cuts costs, as well as preserving valuable resources.

 If you print a chapter, to take to a meeting for example, please note it will have a water mark stating it is valid for 72 hours only and the date it was printed.
 Whilst APPPs are usually updated every six months, there may be occasions when it is updated urgently as a result of a Safeguarding Adults Review or inspection recommendation, so it is important to be sure that you are using the most recent copy.
 That is why we recommend that if you have to print a chapter, you no longer refer to it after that time.